Locust0/AVI/UnstoppableForce.md

 - Made using Unity and C#

 ### Project Description
-4 teamates and I made this game for a gamejam.
+4 teammates and I made this game for a gamejam.
 I did most of the programming and work with integrating the artists' work into the game.
 You play as a scared man running from an unstoppable Lovecraftian monster on the left, forcing you right.
 The game features platforming and a few varieties of enemies plus spike & flame traps.

 ### Code Example
 This is the code for the very basic floating skull enemies.
 They wait until triggered.
 Then, they chase you for 1 second and freeze for 1 second until they've exhausted their maximum number of tries.
 Then they explode.